Ricardo-Paul/Student-Registration-System/readme.txt

+Below are listed the classes and functions included in the program This programs allow to register students - provides access to calculate and store students average

 On_Start --> Displays welcoming messages on program Staring Key_pass --> Prompts user to input PassCode Program_Accessed ---> Show password has been correctly input and redirect users to the main screen